tsackton/taelgar/Campaigns/Dunmari Frontier/Session Notes/Session 83 (DuFr).md

 players: [Seeker, Delwath, Kenzo, Wellby]
 tagline: in which the party gains knowledge and hosts a party
 descTitle: Pyravela on Vindristjarna
-title: Dunmari Frontier - Session 83
+name: Dunmari Frontier - Session 83
 ---
 # Dunmari Frontier - Session 83